-Living in Hawaii is so expensive but luckily a lot of the fun stuff we enjoyed was free so it worked out well.
+Living in Hawaii is so expensive, but luckily a lot of the fun stuff we enjoyed was free, so it worked out well.

 A memorable experience in Hawaii

-‘Nobody should be alone for the holidays’ she said as she gave me her phone number and invited me to spend Christmas with her family.
+‘Nobody should be alone for the holidays,’ she said as she gave me her phone number and invited me to spend Christmas with her family.

-The most significant change in perspective was that over time I saw how nature changed and was being affected by people as I mentioned earlier.
+The most significant change in perspective was that over time I saw how nature changed and was being affected by people, as I mentioned earlier.

-Be respectful of the people, be respectful of nature and enjoy it.
+Be respectful of the people, be respectful of nature, and enjoy it.
 Hawaii has a lot to offer if you open yourself up to experiencing it.

-Like most places, traffic jams can be heavy when going into the city in the mornings and outbound in the evenings, so if you can live and work somewhere that you can avoid it, or work your schedule around those times, that would make life a little easier.
+Like most places, traffic jams can be heavy when going into the city in the mornings and outbound in the evenings.
+So if you can live and work somewhere that you can avoid it or work your schedule around those times, that would make life a little easier.

 Would you recommend others to live in Hawaii?